Shuangshuang007/heragemini/README.md

 ## Disclaimer

 This project is for educational purposes only.
-Please respect the terms of service of the job platforms being scraped.
+Hera AI does not scrape or copy content from job board platforms (LinkedIn, SEEK, Jora, Adzuna).
+We only generate search links that direct users to the original platforms, and we aggregate job metadata from ATS sources via official or openly available feeds.
+Please respect the terms of service of all platforms.

 ## Dependency Versions